Carrot Cake Cookies

 Instructions

-- Preheat oven to 350 degrees F. Line two baking sheets with parchment paper, set aside.
+- Preheat oven to 350ยฐF.
+Line two baking sheets with parchment paper, set aside.

-- Make the cookies: In a large bowl, whisk together butter, both sugars, and egg yolk.
-Add in the flour and salt; stir until thoroughly combined.
+- Make the cookies: In a large bowl, whisk together melted butter, both sugars, and egg yolk.
+Add in the flour, cinnamon, and salt.
+Stir until thoroughly combined.

 - Mix in the oats, carrots, and raisins.

 - Form mixture into tight tablespoon balls, squeezing/molding just a few times (this will help prevent crumbling after baking and cooling.)
-Drop, 2 inches apart, onto prepared baking sheets.
+Drop 2 inches apart onto prepared baking sheets.
 (You should have 20 balls.)
 Spray the bottom of your hand or a glass and flatten the cookies.
-(Dough will be sticky.)
+(The dough will be sticky.)

 - Bake until the edges are golden, rotating baking sheets halfway through, 15 to 18 minutes.
 Transfer cookies to a wire rack to cool.